-LQWD Technologies Corp. (formerly LQwD FinTech Corp.) (the "Company" or "LQWD") is incorporated under the Business Corporations Act (British Columbia).
+LQWD Technologies Corp. (the "Company" or "LQWD") is incorporated under the Business Corporations Act (British Columbia).
 LQWD is a technology company that is focused on developing various web-based platforms, solutions and applications.
 The Company's common shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "LQWD" and on the OTCQB market under the symbol "LQWDF".
+The Company is located at 1710 - 1050 W. Pender Street, Vancouver, BC, V6E 3S7.